haystackandroid/shoji/README.md

 # shoji

-A vim theme that underlays code with colorful "paper rectangles" (block highlighting).
+A vim theme that conveys syntax with colorful highlighting (instead of colored text).

 Crafted with the magnificent [Colortemplate](https://github.com/lifepillar/vim-colortemplate).